• Skip to primary navigation

 • 1 tsp vanilla paste see notes

-• 5 pcs egg yolks from large eggs, room temperature
+• 5 egg yolks from large eggs, room temperature

-• ¼ cup granulated sugar + more for topping
+• ¼ cup granulated sugar plus more for topping

-• 3 tablespoons Irish cream I used Bailey's, see notes
+• 3 tbsp Baileys or your favorite Irish cream liqueur, see notes

 Instructions